 - Access Key ID: The ID of the account you created in the steps above

-- Secret Access Key: The Key should reside in the CSV document downloaded from the prior step
+- Secret Access Key: The Key should reside in the CSV document downloaded from the steps abovee

-- Region: Specify the region(s) that the customer AWS stack resides.
-You may select more than one region
+- Region: Specify the region(s) where the customer AWS stack resides.
+You may select more than one region.

 - Scheduling: The Inspector will default to run once a day at the time the Inspector is set up.
 Here you can adjust the schedule

 Select Save.
 The Inspector will now be triggered to run within the minute.

 If you would like this Inspector's data to be sent to ConnectWise and/or IT Glue, turn on Flexible Assets/Configurations for this Inspector:

 - ConnectWise: Admin > Integrations > ConnectWise > Configuration Types > Confirm the "Configuration Auto-Updating" toggle is enabled